Are you an IT professional looking to support a state agency? If so, we have an exciting opportunity for you! Read below and apply today!

 The State of Connecticut is undergoing a strategic optimization of our Information Technology (IT) resources, to deliver enterprise-wide services, in more efficient and innovative ways.
 We are setting trends, not following them.
 As part of these efforts, the Department of Administrative Services Bureau of Enterprise Systems and Technology (DAS BEST) is joining forces with the majority of Executive Branch, Agency IT organizations, to form a new, centralized team under the Bureau of Information Technology Solutions (BITS).

-We are now accepting applications for an innovative FleetWave Application Analyst (Information Technology Analyst 1) position in Hartford, CT.
+We are now accepting applications for two (2) innovative Azure Administrator (Information Technology Analyst 3) positions in Hartford, CT.

 While the location of our office is conveniently located in Hartford near major highways, this position can be performed in a hybrid capacity.